TIP:

 WAV

-The uncompressed audio of a participant's locally recorded track that you can download after the Studio session.
+The uncompressed audio of a participant's locally recorded track that you can download after the studio session.

 X